Charged Scalar Field at Future Null Infinity via Nonlinear Hyperboloidal Evolution: Introduction

 Valuable information about compact objects and their induced spacetime deformations can be retrieved by studying the behaviour of the system after dynamical perturbations.
 In general relativity, such relaxation takes the form of quasi-normal mode (QNM) ringing~\cite{Kokkotas:1999bd,Konoplya:2011qq,berti_quasinormal_2009, Berti:2025hly}, followed by power-law decay tails~\cite{price_nonspherical_1972,gundlach_late-time_1994,DeAmicis:2024eoy}.
 Both propagate accross the whole spacetime until infinity, where they are unambiguiously characterized.
 These effects are variations around a stationary state achieved in the long term, which makes perturbation theory a suitable tool to gain insights into them.
 A very relevant question concerns the regime of validity of the description by the linear theory.
 Taking as example the ringdown of a coalescence of compact objects, when after the non-linear merger is the perturbative approach an appropriate description?
 Only through comparisons between the full non-linear case and linear approximations can the faithfullness of the latter be judged.
 In this work in spherical symmetry we numerically evolve scalar perturbations of the Reissner-Nortstr\"om (RN) spacetime using the coupled general relativity, Maxwell and complex massless Klein-Gordon systems in the full non-perturbative regime reaching null infinity and compare them to prior estimates in the literature.

 The seminal work \cite{price_nonspherical_1972} motivated a still-growing interest in QNMs and power-law decay tails.
 For the case of a real scalar field, the power-law decay comes from the backscattering of outgoing waves of the scalar field at late-times, due to the effective potential created by the presence of a black hole.
-Being $l$ the mode of the scalar field $\phi$, in the limit of timelike infinity the expectation is that
+Being $l$ the mode of the scalar field $\phi$, in the limit of timelike infinity the expectation is that{\high~\cite{price_nonspherical_1972}}

-Shortly afterwards, Ref.~\cite{bicak_gravitational_1972} extended the late-time power-laws to the charged scalar field collapsing into a RN black hole.
+Shortly afterwards, Ref.~\cite{bicak_gravitational_1972} {\high analyzed the late-time power-laws of a neutral scalar field on an electrically charged star collapsing into a RN black hole}.
 The same power-law as \eqref{eq:realscalardecay} was predicted, but with the signal dominated by slower decaying primary waves.

 About two decades later, Ref.~\cite{gundlach_late-time_1994} studied massless scalar field perturbations in fixed Schwarzschild and RN spacetimes, but this time also focusing on future null infinity -- the collection of the end-points of future-directed null geodesics.
 Not long after, Hod and Piran \footnote{ We mention the authors' names for ease of comparison with their results in Figs.~\ref{fig:CompRNQNM} and~\ref{fig:CompFreqRNQNM}.} published a three-paper investigation on the late-time evolution of charged gravitational collapse and decay of charged scalar hair \cite{hod_late-time_1998,hod_late-time_1998_II,hod_late-time_1998_III}.
 In Ref.~\cite{hod_late-time_1998} they agreed with Ref.~\cite{bicak_gravitational_1972}, but only for the regime of $qQ \ll 1$, where $q$ is the scalar field's charge parameter and $Q$ is the black hole's charge.
-The second paper then corrects the expected power-law for general values of $qQ$, reading
+The second paper then corrects the {\high oscillatory} power-law {\high tail} for general values of $qQ$, reading

-at timelike infinity.
-The quantity $\beta$ is defined as,
+at timelike infinity{\high, with $r_+=M+\sqrt{M^2-Q^2}$ the event horizon of the RN black hole}.
+The quantity $\beta$ is defined as

-At future null infinity, they also predict that,
+At future null infinity, they also predict that